mainwp/mainwp/readme.txt

 = 2.0.10 - 4-06-15 =
 * Added: Display Favicon for child sites feature
-* Added: Support for upcoming extension
+* Added: Support for upcoming Extension
-* Added: New css style
+* Added: New CSS style
 * Fixed: Select sites by group bug in the Team Control Extension
 * Fixed: Multiple PHP Warnings

 = 2.0.9  - 3-01-15 =
 * Fixed: For some languages titles not displaying correctly in the latest posts/latest pages widget
 * Fixed: Dashboard download permission issue which was causing plugin bulk installation not working properly
-* Tweaked: Better performance (memory usage) and less PHP notices
+* Tweaked: Better performance (memory usage) and fewer PHP notices
 * Added: Hooks for upcoming extensions

 = 2.0.8.2 - 2-25-15 =